 As you juke around its hordes, staggering backwards as you deflect a blow then blurring forwards for a riposte, you feel like you're in a deadly duel where on one side there's you and your mates, and on the other side there's a hundred mutants.
 It scales up everything about the first Vermintide, with more open levels, a more involved levelling system, and more enemies, but what really makes a difference is how it makes the first game's combat feel weightless by comparison.

 "More of the same" can be a flaw, but not when we're talking about Warhammer.
 This isn't a setting that thrives on originality.
 It's about maximalism, everything you like about trad fantasy baked together and then even more layered on top.
-That's what Total War: Warhammer 2 delivers, with more armies, more unique mechanics for those armies, more landmass, and more campaigns—one a race to control a magic vortex, another the conquer-everything Mortal Empires.
-There are even bespoke campaigns in the DLC for factions like the food-obsessed goblins who need their own cooking minigame, or the multiple fleets of vampirates.
+That's what Total War: Warhammer 2 delivers, with more armies, more unique mechanics for those armies, more landmass, and more campaigns.

-I used to think the best Total War games were the ones with smaller maps, like the Shogun games, but Warhammer 2 has four continents plus change, with the Mortal Empires DLC making it even bigger, and all its sprawling decadence results in a big opulent layer cake of everything that's great about Warhammer, only more of the same.
+I used to think the best Total War games were the ones with smaller maps, like the Shogun games, but Warhammer 2 has four continents plus change, with the Mortal Empires campaign making it even bigger, and all its sprawling decadence results in a big opulent layer cake of everything that's great about Warhammer.
 We've never had going back for seconds this good.

 Warhammer: What to read next

 That's a lot of Warhammer.
 But if you want to know more about the Old World and the stories behind its many games, here's what to read next.